L1A1 Self-Loading Rifle: Canada

 The Canadian Armed Forces, the Ontario Provincial Police and Royal Canadian Mounted Police operated several versions, the most common being the C1A1, similar to the British L1A1 (which became more or less a Commonwealth standard), the main differences being a rotating disc rear sight graduated from 200–600 yd and a two-piece firing pin.
 Users could fold the trigger guard into the pistol grip, which allowed them to wear mitts when firing the weapon.
 The Canadian rifle also had a shorter receiver cover than other Commonwealth variants to allow for refilling the magazine by charging it with stripper clips.

 It was manufactured under license by the Canadian Arsenals Limited company.
 Canada was the first country to use the FAL.
 It served as Canada's standard battle rifle from the early 1950s to 1984.
 It was eventually phased out in favor of the lighter Diemaco C7, a licence-built copy of the M16, with a number of features borrowed from the A1, A2, and A3 variations of the AR platform assault rifle.

 Selective-fire variants of the initial C1 and the improved C1A1 version were made for the Royal Canadian Navy, under the designations C1D and C1A1D.
 These weapons are identifiable by an A for "automatic", carved or stamped into the butt stock.
 Boarding parties for domestic and international searches used the C1D.

 The Canadians also operated a fully automatic variant - the C2A1 - as a section support weapon, which was almost identical to the Australian L2A1.
 It was similar to the FN FAL 50.41/42, but with wooden attachments to the bipod legs that served as a handguard when the legs are folded.
 The C2A1 used a tangent rear sight attached to the receiver cover with ranges from 200–1000 m.

 The C1 was equipped with a 20-round magazine and the C2 with a 30-round magazine, although the two were interchangeable.

 The selective-fire C2A1 was produced to replace the Bren Gun for the Canadian Army.
 While a reliable and accurate weapon, the C2A1 was unpopular among Canadian soldiers due to its very limited sustained fire capability: the C2A1 lacked an interchangeable barrel, and its bottom-loading magazines were time-consuming to reload.
 Roughly 2,700 examples were produced.
-In the late 1980's the C2A1 was replaced by the FN Minimi in the Canadian Armed Forces, ending its military service.
+In the late 1980s the C2A1 was replaced by the FN Minimi in the Canadian Armed Forces, ending its military service.